Breaking News on Dairy Processing & Markets

 Aspartame in milk: US consumer opposition based on 'incorrect premise' - petitioners

-By Mark Astley+
+By Mark ASTLEY

 The International Dairy Foods Association (IDFA) and the National Milk Producers Federation (NMPF) have moved to dispel consumer “confusion” surrounding its request to permit the addition of sweeteners – including aspartame - to milk flavouring ingredients.

-In March 2009, the IDFA and NMPF filed a petition with the US Food and Drug Administration (FDA) requesting an amendment to the standard of identity for milk to allow optional characterising flavouring ingredients to be sweetened with “any safe and suitable” sweetener.
+In March 2009, the IDFA and NMPF filed a petition with the US Food and Drug Administration (FDA) requesting an amendment to the standard of identity for milk to allow optional characterizing flavouring ingredients to be sweetened with “any safe and suitable” sweetener.

 Consumer reaction to the petition has so-far been largely negative.

-Speaking on behalf of the petitioners, IDFA vice president of communications, Peggy Armstrong, told DairyReporter.com that these comments come from consumers who either “don’t understand” the requestor “disagree with what they think the petition proposes.”
+Speaking on behalf of the petitioners, IDFA vice president of communications, Peggy Armstrong, told DairyReporter.com that these comments come from consumers who either “don’t understand” the request or “disagree with what they think the petition proposes.”

 “A lot of confusion” about the petition…